About Boxcutters

 It’s TV for radio on the internet.

-Hosted by Josh Kinal, John Richards, Courteney Hocking, Dave Lawson and Brett Cropley, Boxcutters is a weekly look at the world of television.
+Hosted by Marian Blythe, Dave Lawson, Steele Saunders, Nicola Holiday, Chris Tuddy and Brett Cropley, Boxcutters is a weekly look at the world of television.

 Created in 2005 by Josh, Brett and Ross McQueen, Boxcutters exists to fulfill a very important need: Television deserves respect.